 For those passionate about the preservation of natural resources and habitats, Wildlife Management is an obvious choice for a career and field of study.
 Wildlife Management majors learn everything from conservation of natural resources to the preservation of animal habitats to wildlife disease, so they may work closely with public officials to create policies and management plans.
 The major teaches how to identify and solve the many possible issues related to wildlife.
 This is a science based major and requires classes in biology, anatomy, ecology, and other animal sciences.

-In 2019-2020, wildlife management was the 181st most popular major nationwide with 2,030 degrees awarded.
-This represents a 7.3% reduction in wildlife degrees awarded over the prior year's total of 2,179.
+Wildlife Management was the 186th most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 2,449 degrees in this year alone.
+This represents a 4.8% increase in wildlife degrees awarded over the prior year's total of 2,331.

-Approximately 88 colleges in the U.S. offer a wildlife management degree of some kind.
-This year's Best Wildlife Management Schools ranking compares 55 of them to identify the best overall programs in the country.
+This year's Best Wildlife Management Schools ranking compares 43 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of wildlife programs later in this article.

 Critical thinking, observation, and problem solving skills are important for a career in wildlife management.
 You must be able to analyze animal behaviors and appearance, conduct experiments, and decide the best course of action for solving problems related to wildlife.
 Strong interpersonal and writing skills are also important for proper communication between other wildlife specialists, scientists, and the public.
 Findings will often be written in a report, paper, or article, making writing an important skill.